medined/perl-5-by-example/perl_5_by_example/regular-expressions.md

       components are evaluated because they have the highest precedence.
       However, unless you use the extended syntax, you will be affecting the pattern memory.</TD></TR></TBODY></TABLE></B>

-<H3><A name="Example: Extension Syntax">Example: Extension Syntax</A></H3>The
+### Example: Extension Syntax

-regular expression extensions are a way to significantly add to the power of patterns without adding a lot of meta-characters to the proliferation that already exists.
+The regular expression extensions are a way to significantly add to the power of patterns without adding a lot of meta-characters to the proliferation that already exists.
 By using the basic (?...) notation, the regular expression capabilities can be greatly extended.